MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 Type: Sensor
 State: <msg.> payload

 name: room_temperature (This needs to be unqiue.
-With this name, the entity will be accessible in HA as "sensor.room_temperature")
+Here, the entity will be named "sensor.room_temperature" in HA)
 device_class: temperature (More on this in a moment)
 icon: mdi:termometer
 unit_of_measurement: °C (You'll need to do some math in your python script if you want to convert this value to F